Number | 0000000282 |

 Teaching and learning methods

-In the class, theoretical foundations will be taught using lecture slides, and handwritten notes on a tablet PC are used to derive and illustrate complex derivations providing deeper insights of the fundamentals of machine learning.
-Mentimeter and time for questions are introduced during the lectures giving the students the opportunity to speak up, interact with the lecturer and discuss complex problems.
+In the class, theoretical foundations will be taught using lecture slides, and handwritten notes on a tablet PC are used to derive and illustrate complex derivations providing deeper insights into the fundamentals of machine learning.
+Mentimeter and time for questions are introduced during the lectures giving the students the opportunity to speak up, interact with the lecturer, and discuss complex problems.
 As an outcome, students will quickly understand the fundamentals of machine learning and simultaneously gain the skill to transfer the acquired know-how to other applications.
 Additionally, small programming examples will be coded in front of the class, and students will be provided with exercises to get practical experience and deepen their knowledge gained from the lecture.
-The exercises are primarily taken from a mechanical design context so that students get familiarized with problems occurring in the product development.
+The exercises are primarily taken from a mechanical design context so that students get familiarized with problems occurring in product development.
 By discussing each exercise during the weekly office hours, students can suggest different solutions and deepen their understanding of different concepts.
 Ultimately, the students will see different practical implementations of the theory and gain experience in applying the various methods taught in class, which are central learning outcomes of this module.

 Examination